Canadian COVID-19 Antibody and Health Survey (CCAHS)

 Statistics Canada is prohibited by law from releasing any information it collects that could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.

-Estimates with less than 5 positive counts in the numerator are supressed for confidentiality reasons.
+Estimates with less than 5 positive counts in the numerator are suppressed for confidentiality reasons.

 Revisions and seasonal adjustment